ShrimpingIt/website_text/src/content/project/blink/build.md

 ![ATmega Chip][step01]

-The ATmega microcontroller is a black oblong with numbers printed on it, and 28 silver legs, looking a bit like an insect.
-It is the computer at the heart of a Shrimp, and has inputs and outputs – sensing or triggering things out there in the world.
+The ATmega microcontroller is a black oblong with printed numbers and 28 silver legs.
+It is the computer at the heart of our <a href="../../index.html#project">Shrimp projects</a>, with inputs and outputs sensing or triggering things in the real world.

-Check the legs don’t splay out too much.
-It can break the legs if you force the chip in.
-If the legs are not at right angles to the chip, ease them into position by gently pressing one side of the chip against the table top (14 pins at a time).
-Check the pins are lined up well on the correct holes before pushing down softly to slide them in, then finally push down hard to ensure a good connection.
+The legs can break if you force them in.
+If they splay out too much, gently press one side of the chip against the table top (14 legs at a time).
+When the legs are lined up on the correct holes push down softly to slide them in, then finally push down hard to ensure a good connection.

-***Carefully align the chip, checking the half-moon shape is at the top, with two empty breadboard rows above the chip.
-Check the legs are cleanly aligned with the breadboard below.
-Once the legs are all aligned, press down until the chip slides fully into the board (about 3mm movement).***
+***Carefully orient the chip with the half-moon shape at the top, and two empty rows above.
+Check the legs are aligned with the right breadboard holes.
+Once aligned, press down so the chip slides fully into the board (about 3mm movement).***

 <!-- TODO: Add arrow pointing to half-moon -->